grz0zrg/fas/README.md

 This project was built for the [Fragment Synthesizer](https://github.com/grz0zrg/fsynth), a [web-based and pixels-based collaborative synthesizer](https://www.fsynth.com)

-The most pixels-adapted synthesis methods are (in order) additive/spectral, granular/PM; re-synthesis is possible with them.
+The most pixels-adapted synthesis methods are (in order) additive/spectral, granular/PM/Physical modelling; re-synthesis is possible with them.

 ### Pixels-based